ShareX/sharex.github.io/docs/custom-uploader.md

 * Thumbnail URL
 * Error message

-These textboxes can be used to parse response to get URL result.
-If response only contains URL then no need to write anything to URL textbox.
+These text boxes can be used to parse the response to get the URL result.
+If the response only contains a URL, then there is no need to write anything in the URL text box.

-Make sure to also parse error message so ShareX can show user friendly error message to users.
+Make sure to also parse the error message so ShareX can show a user-friendly error message to users.

 ## Custom uploader syntax

-There is a special syntax you can use to accomplish some tasks, like parsing URL from JSON responses.
+There is a special syntax you can use to accomplish some tasks, like parsing a URL from JSON responses.

 This syntax is usable in the following sections, with a few exceptions: